Boston College Hillel

 A: Hillel offers social, cultural and religious programming as well as a family-feel within a larger school.
 Our events include:

 Regional and national events and conferences

-We are fortunate to be surrounded by thriving Jewish communities in the local towns, which offer a tremendous amount of opportunities for involvement.
-From kosher restaurants, to teaching and worship opportunities at local synagogues, to Yiddish classes at Workmen's Circle, to Jewish faculty who welcome students home for holidays, the list goes on and on.
+A: We are fortunate to be surrounded by thriving Jewish communities in the local towns, which offer a tremendous amount of opportunities for involvement.
+From kosher restaurants, to teaching and worship opportunities at local synagogues, to Yiddish classes at Workmen's Circle, to Jewish faculty who welcome students home for holidays, the opportunities are endless.

 For example, Temple Beth Zion in Brookline is easily accessible through public transport, and sizeable groups from Hillel have attended their Shabbat services in the past.
 Part of our mission at the BC Hillel is to provide access to these opportunities for all who desire it.

-Approximately 2% of the undergraduate student body is Jewish, so being a student at BC is different than at a heavily Jewish school.
-Some may find this uncomfortable.
-Others thrive, however, finding a heightened sense of unique identity.
-Many Jewish students appreciate the emphasis of the Jesuit ideals of scholarship and service ñ Tikkun Olam in our own tradition.
+A: Approximately 2% of the undergraduate student body is Jewish, so being a student at BC is a unique experience.
+Many Jewish students appreciate the emphasis of the Jesuit ideals of scholarship and service similar to Tikkun Olam in our own tradition.
 Hillel also offers many programs to connect Jewish students on campus and offer a piece of home on the Heights.

 A plethora of local synagogues have good relationships with BC students.
 Faculty and community members often welcome students into their homes for holidays as well.
 Hillel began offering on-campus services for High Holidays and Passover seder several years ago, and we hope to continue that tradition.